oVirt/ovirt-site/source/release/4.4.5/index.md

 #### oVirt Engine

+ - [BZ 1866749](https://bugzilla.redhat.com/1866749) **[RFE] provide warning for soft errors**

+   Feature: Allow to set severity for messages that are displayed via ansible debug module

+Reason: When some tasks fail they don't stop the host deploy flow, but a debug message is printed in the host deploy log.
+However, host deploy log is mostly not looked at when host deploy finishes successfully, so such messages can be missed.

+Result: When using the debug module for ansible roles in the host deploy flow, a message that will be written in the format of: "[SEVERITY] message" where SEVERITY is one of {ERROR, WARNING, ALERT} will be parsed and printed in the audit log with its correct severity level.

  - [BZ 1853906](https://bugzilla.redhat.com/1853906) **[RFE] Add the ability to reboot after install/ reinstall**

    Feature: 'Reboot' option was added to the install and reinstall flows and is enabled by default (same as in the upgrade flow)